msvahedi/msvahedi.github.io/_posts/2022-10-10-Post-MyClass.md

 - We wrote some code in the class
 - We built our website
-- We adddes and commited and pushed
+- We added and commited and pushed